sunriselayer/gitbook/learn/usdrise/README.md

 ## Overview

 USDrise is designed to be a stable and reliable medium of exchange within the Sunrise protocol.
 It aims to maintain a 1:1 peg with the US Dollar.

+There are two primary ways to acquire USDrise:

+1. **Swap:** Users can also obtain USDrise by swapping other tokens, such as USDC, USDN, or RISE, through the `x/swap` module within the Sunrise ecosystem.
-The issuance and burning of USDrise are managed by the `x/stable` module.
-The exchange rate for minting and burning is fixed at 1 USDN = 1 USDrise.
+1. **Mint:** The issuance and burning of USDrise are managed by the `x/stable` module, which requires interaction through an authorized contract.
+Users can mint USDrise by depositing USDN at a fixed exchange rate of 1 USDN = 1 USDrise.
 This process ensures transparency and control over the token supply.

 For more detailed information on the `x/stable` module, please refer to the [x/stable module documentation](../sunrise/stable.md).